100 Notable alumni of

 -

 John-Blair Bickerstaff is an American professional basketball coach who is the head coach of the Detroit Pistons of the National Basketball Association (NBA).
-Before that, he was the head coach for the Memphis Grizzlies and the Cleveland Cavaliers, and has also been an assistant coach for several other NBA teams.
+He was previously the head coach for the Memphis Grizzlies and the Cleveland Cavaliers, and has also been an assistant coach for several other NBA teams.

 -